MythicAgents/Apollo/documentation-payload/apollo/commands/mv.md

 +++

 {{% notice info %}}
-Artifacts
-- File Open
-- File Write
-- File Delete
+Artifacts Generated: File Open, File Write, File Delete
 {{% /notice %}}

 ## Summary
 Move a specified file to another location.

 ### Arguments (Positional or Popup)
+#### Path
+The path of the original file to be moved.

 #### Destination
 The path to move the file to.

-#### Source File
-The path of the original file to be moved.

 ## Usage
 ```